- The City of Centennial Parks & Open Space

 - Winter Fun in Denver & Colorado

-Centennial is the area’s newest city formed in 2001 bordering Littleton, Greenwood Village, Cherry Hills Village and Lone Tree, Colorado.
+WOW!
+Centennial real estate is all over the board.
+It is the area’s newest city formed in 2001 bordering Littleton, Greenwood Village, Cherry Hills Village and Lone Tree, Colorado.

 While mainly residential in nature there are quite a few commercial properties in the Centennial Airport area.
 Single family homes tend to range in the low range of $180,000 up to the multi-million dollar homes.
 Gated communities, golf course homes, and luxury homes are dotted through out the city while residential real estate listings tend to be in the middle ranges predominately in the $250,000 to $500,000.